intcatch2020/INTCATCH-BoatUserManual-HTML/safety.rst

 compartment, can cause electrical shorts between any of the electronics installed there.

-It is quite common to have a small amount of water in the rear compartment, but the front compartment should remain dry.
+It is common to have a small amount of water in the rear compartment, but the front compartment should remain dry.
 If you see water in the front compartment, immediately shut off the boat, remove the battery, and dry the components!